We can work together to create thriving homes and families with the following services.

 Certified Parent Coach

 I am a certified parent coach and able to provide private coaching.
 We can set up a consultation to determine how to best meet the needs of your family.
 Whether your family needs coaching, the Mad2Glad Blueprint, or a combination of both, you will leave knowing exactly what changes need to be made to relieve stress and yelling and feel confident once again.

 The Mad2Glad Blueprint is an online parent training program that provides proven practical strategies to positively connect with your children so they are calmer and have self-control.

 With this program, you receive step-by-step guidance, with strategies that are rooted in neuroscience, through the 8 Pillars of Parenting.
 You will learn specific tools that are necessary to calm the ‘fight or flight’ stress response and peacefully navigate everyday situations with intense children.

 To learn more about the blueprint go to the website here.
 I am qualified to offer the Mad2Glad Blueprint at wholesale cost to clients, friends, and family.
-Contact me and mention you would like to receive the blueprint at a savings.
+Contact me and mention you would like to receive the blueprint at a saving.

 Yoga and Mindfulness

-Jeanine Long, LCPC, owner of Connecting Families, is a school counselor, a certified Yoga Calm instructor, a certified parent coach and a registered yoga teacher.
+Jeanine Long, LCPC, owner of Connecting Families, is a school counselor, a certified Yoga Calm instructor, a certified parent coach, and a registered yoga teacher.